saurabhbhai8877-boop/websites/shizuku/introduction.md

 The advantages of Shizuku are:

-1. Minimal extra time and performance consumption
+1. Minimal extra time and performa4nce consumption
 2. It is almost identical to the direct invocation API experience (app developers only need to add a small amount of code)